JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

    1.2339999675750732
 ```

 Note that the type of the result is `Array{Float64, 1}`.
 However, sometimes it is useful not to convert the variables.
-In such a case, we can specify the type of the resulting array manually as follows
+In such a case, we can specify the type of the resulting array manually as follows.

 ```jldoctest
 julia> Real[Int32(123), 1, 1.5, 1.234f0]